Xilinx/inference-server/docs/architecture.rst

 Batchers have some flexibility with how these batches are constructed, which is why multiple batcher implementations are possible and supported in the AMD Inference Server.
 For example, one batcher may allow partial batches to be pushed on after enough time whereas this may not be allowed by another batcher.

-Batchers use the ``Interface`` object's ``getRequest()`` method to help create batches.
+Batchers use the ``ProtocolWrapper`` object's ``getRequest()`` method to help create batches.
 This method must be implemented by each interface and governs how, given some buffers and counters, the particular ingestion method's data should be converted to an ``InferenceRequest`` and its data is copied over to the buffers.
-THis method allows batchers to process all ingestion methods without knowing about the details of how the data may be stored internally in the ``Interface``.
+THis method allows batchers to process all ingestion methods without knowing about the details of how the data may be stored internally in the ``ProtocolWrapper``.

 .. _architectureWorkers: